This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Prep & Pastry could be a place to go with friends, family, or even by yourself like I did.

-Gates Pass Scenic Drive
+11. Drive the Gates Pass Scenic Drive

 At an elevation of 3,172ft, Gates Pass Road is lined with scenic overlooks with magnificent views of saguaro cacti.
 These majestic plants, found only in a small portion of the United States, are protected by Saguaro National Park to the east and west of the city of Tucson.